apiato/documentation/docs/components/optional-components/policies.md

 ### Policy Auto-Discovery

 Apiato offers a policy auto-discovery feature that eliminates the need for manual registration of model policies.
-This automatic discovery process relies on adhering to standard Apiato naming conventions for both models and policies.
+This automatic discovery process relies on adhering to standard Apiato naming conventions for policies.

 By following the [rules](#rules) outlined above, you allow Apiato to automatically discover your policies.